dj8yfo/meudeus/README.md

   Both `explore` and `surf` are equipped with `<Ctrl-h>` and `<Ctrl-l>` keybindings to follow backlinks and forward links respectively.

+  Both `explore` and `surf` are equipped with `<Ctrl-t>` keyding to toggle between details and structural preview of current note or note subgraph respectively.
+This renders `p/print` command somewhat redundant.

   ```
   mds -h
   ```